codeshaine/carter/readme.md

 - Implemented caching and optimized performance using Redis.
 - Integrated OAuth with Passport.js.
 - Strengthened frontend skills with React and custom hooks.
-- Improved testing techniques with Jest and Supertest.
+- Learnt Payment Gateway integration and How to deal with online payment

 <!-- ## TODO